joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

 Conversation properties help your bot keep track of the current conversation the bot is having with the user.
 If your bot needs to complete a sequence of steps or switch between conversation topics, you can use conversation properties to manage steps in a sequence or track the current topic.
 Since conversation properties reflect the state of the current conversation, you typically clear them at the end of a session when the bot receives an end of conversation activity.

 User properties can be used for many purposes, such as determining where the user's prior conversation left off or simply greeting a returning user by name.
 If you store a user's preferences, you can use that information to customize the conversation the next time you chat.
 For example, you might alert the user to a news article about a topic that interests her or alert a user when an appointment becomes available.
 You should clear them if the bot receives a delete user data activity.
 The SDK provides bot state manager middleware to persist conversation and user state.
 State can be accessed using the bot's context.
-This state manager can use Azure Table Storage, file storage, or memory storage as the underlying data storage.
+This state manager can use Azure Table Storage, CosmosDB, file storage, or memory storage as the underlying data storage.
 You can also create your own storage components for your bot.

 Bots built using Azure Table Storage can be designed to be stateless and scalable across multiple compute nodes.

-For more information, go to the following [link](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-storage-concept?view=azure-bot-service-4.0)
+For more information, go to the following [link](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-storage-concept?view=azure-bot-service-4.0).

 ### Section 1.4: Building a personality profile for you bot.